RELEASING

 Glossary

-Some terminology useful when precision is needed, eg in release scripts.
+Some standard terminology, useful when precision is needed, eg in release scripts.

 General